thadtorix/thadstorix/src/pages/index.md

-          Taking particular pride in helping others , Thad enjoys presenting material in a way that not only makes sense, but is useful and relevant in their every day lives.
+          Taking particular pride in helping others , Thad enjoys presenting material in a way that makes sense, and is relevant in their every day lives.

           For more information and a list of topics, [click